-When a possible violation of the Lynchburg College Honor and Student Conduct Codes may result in a judicial board hearing conducted by the Student Judicial Board or the Administrative Board, review of the incident begins with an investigation.
+When a possible violation of the Lynchburg College Honor and Student Conduct Codes may result in a judicial board hearing conducted by the Student Judicial Board or the Administrative Board, review of the incident begins with an investigation conducted by the Office of the Dean of Students.
 An investigation is intended to collect additional, clarifying information regarding the alleged incident; however, it is not an exhaustive search for every detail directly or indirectly related to an alleged infraction.
 Often, the investigation consists simply of contacting the student who reportedly engaged in misconduct and inviting him/her to share his/her account of what occurred.
 An investigation may also include contact with other witnesses.

 If an incident in which you possibly violated College policy is being investigated, then you will receive a letter notifying you that the investigation has been initiated.
 The letter details how you can participate in the investigation and your deadline for providing information.
 Read the investigation notification carefully, and keep it for future reference.